ChrisRowtcliff/Synergetic.API/README.md

 You do not need to call the AcquireToken method (below) when doing this.

 #### Manually acquiring a token
-There may be times where you want to control the timing of the extra network hop when acquiring a token.
+There may be times where you want to control the timing of the extra network call when acquiring a token.
 By default, the API client automatically acquires a token, or refreshes it if it has expired.
+To change this behaviour, set automaticallyAcquireToken to 'false'.

 For a web application, call the following code in Startup.cs

 ````